 Read your speech out loud, try and say it quickly and normally, and if you find yourself getting stuck or stumbling over the words you’ve chosen, it needs changing.
 Find alternative words or speech patterns that can be spoken more easily.

 It’s worth noting that for musicals or high fantasy stories, your dialogue will not be particularly natural because of the context.
-People don’t naturally sing their conversations, and if you’re writing elves and warlocks in a mysterious far away fantasy land they are unlikely to speak like a couple going out for drinks in modern day Britain.
+People don’t naturally sing their conversations, and if you’re writing elves and warlocks in a mysterious far away fantasy land, they are unlikely to speak like a couple going out for drinks in modern day Britain.
 Find the natural style for your specific genre, but still make sure you can say it with ease.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!